jasandoval1/windev_training/services/README.md

 - _Windows System Programming, Fourth Edition_: Pages 453-480
     - This section provides both conceptual background on Windows services including their role in the context of the overall operating system as well as practical guidance on writing Windows service applications and the special requirements involved therein.
+- _Windows Internals, Sixth Edition, Part 1_: Pages 305-335
+    - This section provides a more in-depth conceptual background regarding service applications and their interaction with the service control manager (SCM).